zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 **Solution:**
 You can ignore these messages.
 These messages are timing-related where different Eureka servers come up, try to connect to each other, and warn that the endpoint they are trying to perform a handshake with is not available.
 When all of the Eurka services have started, these errors will stop being logged.

-## Warning: ZWED0159W - Plugin (org.zowe.zlux.proxy.zosmf) loading failed.
+## Warning: ZWED0159W - Plugin (org.zowe.zlux.proxy.zosmf) loading failed

 **Symptom:**
 The Zowe started task `ZWESVSTC` log contains messages